North Carolina's 40th House district

 North Carolina's 40th House district is one of 120 districts in the North Carolina House of Representatives.
-It has been represented by Democrat Joe John since 2017.
+It had been represented by Democrat Phil Rubin since 2025.
+Rubin was appointed to complete the term of Joe John, who resigned and then died in 2025.

 Geography

 Since 2003, the district has included part of northwestern Wake County.
-The district overlaps with the 13th and 18th Senate districts.
+The district overlaps with the 15th, 16th, and 18th Senate districts.